Share

 Yes.
 This new service enhances the Society NSW’s already significant footprint in the region.
 We currently operate the Matthew Talbot Hostel in Newcastle, which provides crisis accommodation and case management for men; an assertive outreach team supporting rough sleepers; Vinnies Vans; and a number of local Member-led Conferences.

 Yes, we would love to collaborate with the school and families to support women in our community.
-Whether you’d like to learn more, volunteer, make a donation or explore partnership opportunities, please get in touch.
+Your kindness can help vulnerable women feel safe, welcome, and supported.
+Whether you’d like to learn more, volunteer, make a donation or explore partnership opportunities, please get in touch or Click here for some ways you can support.

 If you have any further questions, would like more information, or are interested in supporting or connecting with the service, we warmly welcome you to get in touch via email, SwanseaSTA@vinnies.org.au